Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

 = WIP =
+- Added a new option to specify a list of file extensions that will be disallowed via the PHP dispatching option.
+- PHP dispatching of system files is disabled.
 - More sanitization added to the [sdm_download] shortcode.
 - Sanitize redirect URL for the "Redirect Users to Download Page" feature.